Feb

 Why this spoke matters

-Cold agglutinin disease is now understood as a clonal disorder with immune consequences.
-Primary CAD represents a bone-marrow–based, indolent B-cell lymphoproliferative disease that secondarily causes hemolysis through production of a monoclonal IgM autoantibody that activates complement.1
+Cold agglutinin disease is now understood as a clonal disorder with immune and circulatory consequences.
+Primary CAD represents a bone-marrow–based, indolent B-cell lymphoproliferative disease in which monoclonal IgM drives two related downstream processes: classical complement activation, leading to predominantly extravascular hemolysis through clearance of C3b-opsonized erythrocytes, and cold-dependent red-cell agglutination, contributing to circulatory symptoms in cooler vascular beds.1

 The biological target